hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step3-create.md

 ## Add a Parameter

+Run the following code to add a parameter:

 `kubectl kudo package add parameter`{{execute}}

 This command uses an interactive prompt to construct the details of the parameter.
 Here is an example interaction: